UOA-CS732-SE750-Students-2022/project-group-enlightened-elephants/README.md

 ### 🌈Registry and login

-Each new users need to register their own accounts.
+The users need to register and login their own accounts.
 This is the basic function for some other functions.

 ### 📦The precise search of Wikipedia articles
 Search wikipedia articles to view the content and discussion from other users, or join the discussion yourself!

-### 💕Corresponding View of a wikipedia article and post
+### 💕Corresponding view of a wikipedia article and post
 A view with a wikipedia article and related discussion co-displaying to offer a good experience of exploring the konwledge behind the wikipedia article with other users.

 ### 🎨Post and reply